Undline/UndChain/Understanding UndChain Core.md

         return self.config.get("utilities", {})
 ```

 This is one of those methods that I have yet to implement, but could be used.
 The idea is that we can get a list of utilities that the partners can perform.
-Each utility should have a fee, what the name of the method is and a description of what that method does.
+Each utility should have a suggested fee (partners will be able to set their own fees), what the name of the method is and a description of what that method does.